bterwijn/memory_graph/README.md

 Notice that in the graph it is clear that `my_squares` and `my_squares_ref` share their data while `my_squares_copy` has its own copy.
 This can not be observed in the log and shows the benefit of the graph.

-Alternatively debug by setting this expression as a 'watch' in a debugger tool and open the output file:
+Alternatively debug by setting this expression as a 'watchpoint' in a debugger tool and open the "my_debug_graph.pdf" output file for a continuous visualization of all the local variables while debugging.
 ```
 memory_graph.render( locals(), "my_debug_graph.pdf" )
 ```